charleso/git-training/remotes.md

 which contained a number of pre-existing files, commits and branches.

 Normally you'll find yourself cloning something from the web, and in particular Github.
-However, there's not special about Github, and in fact for the purposes of this guide let's clone the repository we've just been working in.
+However, there's nothing special about Github, and in fact for the purposes of this guide let's clone the repository we've just been working in.